O’Sullivan’s Island Fishing and Viewing Platform

 Project Type: (Completed) Environmental Site Assessment and Remediation

-Activities: The Brooklyn neighborhood of recently celebrated the opening of a new park.
+Activities: The Brooklyn neighborhood of Waterbury celebrated the opening of a new park in 2022.
 Click here to learn more.

 The Naugatuck Valley Council of Governments conducted an environmental assessment in order to facilitate potential site transfer of the former vacant property.
 Assessment work was funded by EPA petroleum funds through NVCOG’s FY2016 EPA Assessment grant, as approved by the Connecticut Department of Energy and Environmental Protection and by U.S. EPA Region 1.